tl-its-umich-edu/ahanca/README.md

 # ahanca
 A Caliper event data migration tool.
-Information is plucked from events in an old version of the Caliper format and expressed in a new one.
+Information is plucked from events in one version of the Caliper format and expressed in another one.